 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |Total workload||Contact hours||Credits (ECTS)|

-Responsible coordinator of the module PH8016 in the version of SS 2020 was Jan Michael Friedrich.
+Responsible coordinator of the module PH8016 is Jan Michael Friedrich.

 Content, Learning Outcome and Preconditions